 Phone: (+612) 9382 9114

-Associate Professor Michael Buckley MBChB, BHB, PhD, MHGSA (Cytogenetics), FHGSA (Molecular Genetics), FRCPA, FRCPath (UK) (Genetics), FFSc
+Dr Michael Buckley MBChB, BHB, PhD, MHGSA (Cytogenetics), FHGSA (Molecular Genetics), FRCPA (Genetics), FRCPath (UK) (Genetics), FFSc

 Clinical Director and Senior Staff Specialist Genetic Pathologist

-Dr Michael Buckley is a Genetic Pathologist with Fellowships in Genetics from the Human Genetics Society of Australia, the Royal College of Pathologists of Australasia and the Royal College of Pathologists.
-Michael holds a conjoint appointment in the School of Medical Sciences at the University of New South Wales.
-He is also a consultant genetic pathologist of the Kinghorn Centre for Clinical Genomics at the Garvan Institute of Medical Research.
+Dr Michael Buckley is a Genetic Pathologist with Fellowships in Genetics from the Human Genetics Society of Australia, the Royal College of Pathologists of Australasia and the Royal College of Pathologists in the United Kingdom.
+He is the supervising pathologist of Genome.One Pty Ltd at the Kinghorn Centre for Clinical Genomics.

 Staff Specialist Genetic Pathologist